drainpixie/blossom/content/meta/rules-to-work-with-me.md

 ### Do Not Argue Pointlessly

-It _likes_ talking, it will listen to one's _opinion_, _patiently_, weigh the _pros_ and _cons_, and then decide whether it's a _"yes"_ or a _"no."_
+I _like_ talking, I will listen to one's _opinion_, _patiently_, weigh the _pros_ and _cons_, and then decide whether it's a _"yes"_ or a _"no."_
 <br />
-If it says no and gives a reason for it, it really does not want to argue any more in bad faith, it just makes it not want to work with one.
+If I say no and give a reason for it, I really do not want to argue any more in bad faith, it just makes me not want to work with one.
 At all.

 ## Mutabilitas et Continuitas

 > _A Latin phrase_ meaning "Change and Continuity"

 <br /> This post is *subject to change* and should be a *constant reference*.
-Its way of working *evolves*, and so do its *expectations*.
-One should *revisit this regularly* if they intend to work with it *long-term*.
+My way of working *evolves*, and so do my *expectations*.
+One should *revisit this regularly* if they intend to work with me *long-term*.